8 Best CVAT Alternatives for Computer Vision Teams in 2026

 4. Labelbox β€” Enterprise platform for large AI teams

-Labelbox is a labeling platform built for large AI teams coordinating annotators, vendors, and AI models across many annotation projects.
+Labelbox is built for organizations coordinating annotators, vendors, and AI models across many concurrent projects.
+It's the operations layer as much as the labeling tool.

 • Multimodal: images, video, text, audio, PDF, geospatial tiled imagery